 I consider as a great recognition of my teaching efforts if undergraduate students from my classes decide to join the research lab.
 I welcome those students who are interested in participating in collaborative research projects and become part of the shared pool of personnel dedicated to a collaborative research project.

 Modelling of mechanical properties and physisorption of templated carbon materials using density functional tight binding and ab initio methods.
+He is part of the Maquette Pickers hosted by Dr. Nick Stadie's group at Montana State University.

 IF YOU ARE INTERESTED WORKING WITH US PLEASE CONTACT THE PRINCIPAL INVESTIGATORS AT ROBERT.SZILAGYI@UBC.CA